Advisory Committee on Research, Impact and Strategy

-The next meeting of this Committee will be held in February 2018 with a changed focus.
+The next meeting of the Committee will be held in February 2018.
 Within the scope of the Institute’s mission as well as the Institute’s ambition to ‘make a difference’ and to have a major impact on health policy and practice worldwide, the Committee’s members are invited to:

 - review the Institute’s current and planned areas of focus and its activities, in terms of impact or potential for impact, on the identified key health challenges

 - make recommendations, regarding the best strategies for the Institute to pursue, to maximize its future impact on these challenges.

 Professor Jennings is Executive Director of Sydney Health Partners.
 He was the Director and Chief Executive Officer of Baker IDI Heart and Diabetes Institute.
 From January 2016 he was interim Chief Executive Officer and Chief Medical Adviser of the National Heart Foundation of Australia.
 He presently continues in the latter role and carries out research and clinical activities at Baker IDI and The Alfred Hospital.

 He is past President of the Association of Australian Medical Research Institute, the High Blood Pressure Research Council of Australia, the Asia Pacific Society of Hypertension and Head of a WHO Collaborating Centre for Research and Training in Cardiovascular Health.
 He is a Board member of Ballarat Health Services, Nucleus Network and the Cardiac Society of Australia & New Zealand.
 He is a Trustee of the Baker Foundation and of the Foundation for High Blood Pressure Research

 A cardiologist, he has a distinguished career in clinical practice and was previously Director of Cardiology at The Alfred Hospital, Melbourne and Chair of the Division of Medicine.